mendersoftware/mender-docs/09.Downloads/docs.md

 #### Install using the APT repository

-Before installing the Mender client for the first time on a new system, you need to set up the Mender `apt` repository.
+Before installing the Mender client for the first time on a new system, you need to set up the Mender APT repository.
 Afterwards, you can install and update the Mender client from the repository.

 ##### Set up the APT repository